What is a garnishment? When an employer receives an order

-a judicial or governmental agency requiring the employer to withhold a certain
+from a judicial or governmental agency requiring the employer to withhold

-employee’s paycheck, and the priority of certain types of garnishments over
+from an employee’s paycheck, and the priority of certain types of

 A garnishment is an order of a court to